Eliza: On Surrender

 Surrender is not martyrdom.

 To surrender to the natural flow of the Universe is not to become a martyr or a victim.
 For in letting go of your ego’s expectations and plans, you are releasing the need to feel loss.
-You regain a faith in the universe.
+You regain a faith in the universe to provide for your needs.
 You learn to trust in yourself, your inner guidance, your ability to release what feels ‘safe’.

 Surrender can hurt.